pulibrary/princeton_ansible/roles/himmelblau_entra_id/README.md

 * Restarts services safely and waits for the daemon socket to be ready

-> This changes system authentication.
+> Be aware that this role changes system authentication, so you could end up with a brick

 ## Supported platforms